RTEMS/rtems-docs/c-user/config/idle-task.rst

 CONSTANT:
     ``CONFIGURE_IDLE_TASK_BODY``

-DATA TYPE:
+OPTION TYPE:
-    Function pointer.

-RANGE:
-    Undefined or valid function pointer.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This is not defined by default.
+    If :ref:`BSP_IDLE_TASK_BODY` is defined, then this will be the default value, otherwise the default value is ``_CPU_Thread_Idle_body``.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

 DESCRIPTION:
-    ``CONFIGURE_IDLE_TASK_BODY`` is set to the function name corresponding to the application specific IDLE thread body.
-If not specified, the BSP or RTEMS default IDLE thread body will be used.
+    The value of this configuration option initializes the IDLE thread body.

 NOTES:
-    None.
+    IDLE threads shall not block.
+A blocking IDLE thread results in undefined system behaviour because the scheduler assume that at least one ready thread exists.

+    IDLE threads can be used to initialize the application, see configuration option :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`.

 .. index:: CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION